dashed-slug/wallets/docs/post-types.md

 ##### Internal transfer transaction: Counterpart transaction

-For internal transfers (moves), *Debits* have their corresponding *Credit* transaction assigned as parent.
+For internal transfers (moves), *Credits* have their corresponding *Debit* transaction assigned as parent.

-Allows linking a *Debit* transaction with its *Credit* counterpart.
-Create the *Credit* transaction first.
-Then, when creating the *Debit* transaction, set its parent to be the *Credit* transaction you previously created.
+Allows linking a *Credit* transaction with its *Debit* counterpart.
+Create the *Debit* transaction first.
+Then, when creating the *Credit* transaction, set its parent to be the *Debit* transaction you previously created.

 #### Transaction: Bank Fiat-specific transaction attributes